-Our Dehydrated Kombucha Starter Culture is the perfect way to experience Kombucha fermentation at home.
+Our Dehydrated Kombucha Starter is the perfect way to experience Kombucha fermentation at home.

 The live cultures are shipped in a dehydrated state, so it can stay on your shelf until you are ready to get started!

-After rehydrating the SCOBY, simply add it to sweet tea and ferment away to make a healthy, soda-like kombucha with all the tart zing you want.
+After rehydrating the SCOBY, simply add the kombucha starter to sweet tea and ferment away to make a healthy, soda-like kombucha with all the tart zing you want.